-Habits To Avoid Picking Up When Learning To Drive On Public Roads
+Habits To Avoid Picking Up When Learning To Drive In Croydon On Public Roads

 The fact is however, most people will be tolerant of your leaner driver status and will afford you more liberties than they would other road users.
 For your part, you need to remember that other road users need to get from A to B and therefore you must ensure you don’t develop habits that will cause them to get needlessly frustrated.

 So what kind of habits are we talking about here?

 Well, not exhibiting the following behaviours on a regular basis will certainly help you to gain greater respect and tolerance from your fellow road users.